-I really had no idea what was wrong and decided on a shotgun treatment, a big does of antibiotic and multivitamins.
+I really had no idea what was wrong and decided on a shotgun treatment, a big dose of antibiotic and multivitamins.
 The challenge was how to get them into her.
 In the end I simply drove a long needle into the muscles on the backside and was astonished when she stood there eating the hay that her minders had given her.

-Rhino are not the brightest start on the planet and it was only about half way through the treatment that she noticed my attentions.
-She began to walk away, and so my injections ended up being given “on the run” My efforts did no good and when she died two days later Peter told me that she had a broken rib and a ruptured liver.
+My efforts did no good and when she died two days later Peter told me that she had a broken rib and a ruptured liver.
 It is amazing that she lived as long as she did., but the astonishing thing to look back upon is the power in the bull’s neck.
 The cow must have weighed close to 1500 kg!

 A year later I had to treat another cow that had also been attacked during foreplay.
 In this case the damage was limted to her hind end, but was so severe that she had not been able to pass stool or urine for 3 days.
 After evacuating her rectum I administered a 4-gallon enema - and have evidence of the event in the photo that my wife took.
 This time the treatment, which also included antibiotics, was a success.
-The other image is the multi-legged bison.
-The artist drew eight legs, some of them paler than the others, and in forward positions with bent joints.
-Everyone, including me, thinks that the images are made to look as if the bison is running.

 I have taken this an extra step in my imagination.
 If you, as a child of about six or eight, are in the cave with your dad and suddenly hear the sound of running bison in the background, followed almost at once by the sight of a flare being waved in front of the animal on cave wall, the legs will come in and out of focus, just as if the animal is running.
 Are you holding on tight to your dad’s knee?

 There are lots of other stunning images and the movie producers have done a good job of telling the story.
 The last set of pictures are not inside the caves, but are a spooky postscript about a nearby nuclear plant.
 I won’t tell you any more.
 Go and see the movie.
-If you get even half a chance to see the movie – Go for it!

 4 comments: